Raphael-Boichot/Teardown-of-Neo-Geo-MVS-repros/Magician_Lord_hacks/README.md

 ## Step 1: removing some annoying chips with the good equipement

 Let's be honest: this step is a real pain.
-In any case, the desoldering gun is not enough and you will need desoldering wick and / or hot air station
+In any case, the desoldering gun is not enough and you will need desoldering wick and / or hot air station for the final step.

 ![](/Magician_Lord_hacks/Hacking_Magician_Lord_01.jpg)